florian-beetz/bachelor-thesis/thesis.md

 compileJava.dependsOn ":jabref-logic:assemble"
 ```

-Another problem in the tool support for +JPMS is Gradle itself.
+Another problem with the tool support for +JPMS is Gradle itself.
 Gradle supports
 running automated unit tests which are executed by default on every build on
 JabRef's +CI server.
 However, there is an unfixed bug in Gradle^[[https://github.com/gradle/gradle/issues/4974](https://github.com/gradle/gradle/issues/4974)]